Schneeberg (Fichtel Mountains): Biology

 The low average temperature of 3.7 °C around the summit of the Schneeberg means that it is still able to support a glacial plant community.
 Access to the areas of vegetation is not permitted, because the plants are extremely susceptible to trampling.
 Below the summit area is one of the last German capercaillie populations outside of the Alps; they are also protected because capercaillies are very easily disturbed.
-In winter, tracks are frequently seen that indicate the return of the lynx to the high Fichtelgebirge around the Schneeberg.
+In winter, tracks are frequently seen that indicate the return of the lynx to the high Fichtel Mountains around the Schneeberg.

 Trails

 The tarmac road to the summit of the Schneeberg is closed to private motor vehicles.
 Despite not being maintained after the departure of the military, its surface is still good enough for racing bikers who like to climb the 400 metres at 8% from Bischofsgrün.
-As there is no other traffic, the road enables also access to the summit for eg. wheelchairs and prams from a small car park on the BT13 district road (3 km, 230 m vertical; the last metres to the Backöfele are not barrier-free).
+As there is no other traffic, the road enables also access to the summit for e.g. wheelchairs and prams from a small car park on the BT13 district road (3 km, 230 m vertical; the last metres to the Backöfele are not barrier-free).
 The summit can also be reached on foot and with mountain bikes on various trails.
 The points of departure for these trails include Bischofsgrün, Weißenstadt, Meierhof (Weißenstadt), Vordorfermühle, Leupoldsdorferhammer, Silberhaus (Tröstau) and the Seehaus car park on the B 303/E 48.
 These walks are between five and eight kilometres long.